WSUCptSCapstone-Fall2022Spring2023/msft-imagedataprocessing/Documentation/Final Report.md

 We plan on updating the sensors by adding temperature and humidity sensors.
 This will help in understanding the environment that influences plant growth.
 To make it easier for the user a user-friendly interface will also be developed, by doing this users will have better access to the data that is being processed.
 The results will also get better in the future since we plan on upgrading the color filter that is being used in the NDVI calculation.
 These upgrades will help improve plant growth by making the system faster and more accurate.

 # X. Acknowledgements
+we would like to express our gratitude and appreciation towards Dr. Sindhuja Sankaran, Worasit Sangjan, and Kesevan Veloo for their exceptional guidance and support throughout our project.
+Their experience and understanding were crucial to our success.
+We are grateful for their contributions and dedication to the project.

 # XI.
 Glossary